Where To Find This Example

 This project demonstrates the design of a 4-Way Wilkinson microstrip power splitter.
 The divider uses 3 Wilkinson power splitters to go from one input to four outputs.
-This example demonstrates symmetrical layout concepts and using the extraction flow to simulate the design with an EM simulator.
+This example demonstrates symmetrical layout concepts and uses the extraction flow to simulate the design with the AXIEM EM simulator.

-This design was made to fit into a small area such that there will be significant coupling between different parts of the circuit.
-Such a tight layout usually requires EM simulation to properly account for coupling between all parts of the circuit.
+This design was made to fit into a small area which results in significant coupling between different parts of the circuit.
+Such a tight layout usually requires EM simulation to properly account for the coupling.
 This design has been set up to easily edit the layout while maintaining the symmetry of the layout.
 It has also been set up to EM simulate part or the entire splitter.

 Simulate this project to see the performance of the splitter.
 The graphs included in the project show the insertion loss, match and isolation of the circuit.
-The results when you first simulate will be from the closed form models in this design.
+The results when you first simulate are from the closed form models in this design.

 All of the microstrip models in this design have been setup for extraction.
 This example will not cover the basics of how extraction works.
-Please use the User’s Guide or other extraction examples to understand these concepts.
+Refer to the User's Guide or other extraction examples to understand these concepts.